"Tudek Dog Park"

 If someone complains about your dog’s behavior, be prepared to consider that perspective before defending your dog or ignoring the complaint.
 Apologize if your dog has been inappropriate, and leave the park if your dog is being too rough.

 Aggressive dogs must be removed IMMEDIATELY from the park.

 If You See a Bully Dog:

 - First, make sure your own dog is safe.
-That might mean leashing your dog and exiting the enclosure with your pet.
+Place them in the appropriate fenced area.
+That might also mean leashing your dog and exiting the enclosure with your pet.

 - Politely point out to the owner of the offending dog that there is a problem, and ask that they gain control of the dog or that they leave the park.
 Ask others to join in your request, if needed.

 - If the owner / handler will not cooperate, contact authorities (see below).

 - Read the rules posted at the dog-park entrances.
 Follow ALL rules, including cleaning up after your dog and not bringing more than 3 beings (dogs and/or children) at a time.